 The third comes from SIRTI, the union of independent radio stations requesting that digital terrestrial radio is not reserved only for big media and denounces the future potential monopoly.

-Why so much pressure and mobilization to these organizations?
+Why so much pressure and mobilization for these organizations?

 Several reasons for this.

-- The context of the presidential election in France, where we consider the future president as a providential man, able to split into two sea, solving the world's problems and incidentally those of French.
+- The context of the presidential election in France, where we consider the future president as a providential man, able to separate a sea in two, solving the world's problems and incidentally those of the French.

 - Finally, because behind the presidential election looming parliamentary elections.
-MPs to be elected in June are those who vote the laws, amendments, put in front of the stage some thematic rather than others in the context of parliamentary very busy year where all the legislation does not have the time considering.
+Members to be elected in June are those who vote the laws, amendments, put in front of the stage some thematic rather than others in the context of highly charged parliamentary year where all the legislation does not have the time to be considered.
 The stakes are high for these pressure groups.

 ROI: Return on Investment or ROI.
 What good is spending money in advertising?

-The first may be the one to change the attitude of the candidates to him.
-It may also have an internal target, within the issuing organization, by showing financial partners or members, of the reality of his actions.
+The first may be that of changing the attitudes of candidates against him.
+It may also have an internal target, within the issuing organization, by showing financial partners or members of the reality of his actions.

-The campaigns also sought public opinion, here the hearing of the world, to raise awareness regarding these issues, here tourism, animals, RNT, and exclusion from health care, which are the dominant themes of this election campaign.
+The campaigns also sought public opinion by the audience of the world, to raise awareness with regard to these issues, here tourism, animals, RNT, and exclusion from health care, which are not the dominant themes of the election campaigns.

-Time will tell if the investment of these lobbies will have been effective.
+The future will tell if the investment of these lobbies have been effective.

 NB.
 It is interesting to note that one of the leaders of the World Water Forum lambasted the lack of candidates for this event to be held in Marseille this week and also lament the lack of water theme in the campaign .

-Meanwhile, the Assembly of the French Association of Private Companies ( AFEP) invited François Hollande, Nicolas Sarkozy and François Bayrou to speak to the big bosses on the axes of their economic program on Tuesday in Paris.
+In parallel, the meeting of the French Association of Private Companies ( AFEP) invited François Hollande, Nicolas Sarkozy and Bayrou to speak to the big bosses on the axes of their economic program on Tuesday in Paris.